kubernetes-sigs/gateway-api/site-src/concepts/security-model.md

 # Security Model

+!!! danger
+    This page is very of date and needs to be updated.
 ## Introduction
 The Gateway API have been designed to enable granular authorization for each role in a typical organization.